 - The concept of a “container” aims at grouping all sorts of artifacts and cultural manifestations together and triggering interactions.

 The website also aims at making visible the knowledge that Haus der Kunst has generated over the past decades, through its work on exhibitions, projects, publications, and events.
-A crucial target of the new website is making this knowledge available and accessible, bringing together varied contents and formats (text, audio, video, and photography) from multiple sources in a multilayered structure.

 Base elsewhere on Identity Designed: Mont des Arts.